cassianoperin/Orion-CHIP8-Emulator/README.md

 	destroy and recreate window after?
 	https://stackoverflow.com/questions/3827892/how-can-i-change-the-size-of-an-array-in-c

-4) If a rom enter in invalid opcode, enable debug hang the emulator

 6) Raus recommendations:
 6.1.
-Replace signature by SHA1
+Replace signature by SHA1: DONE, NEED TO DISABLE OLD SIGNATURE YET

 6.5 SCHIP -
 -  with the exception of 2 or 3 known games that need that original behavior to look right (but not necessary to work right), everything else works fine following the behavior of "modern superchip"